-Sea water, also known as saline, has shown to be an effective method for treating infectious conjunctivitis.
-One study discovered that seat water is a natural remedy known for its antibacterial properties.
-It was reported that after heat sterilization it is beneficial as a homemade remedy for ocular infections.2 As stated by the American Optometric Association, flushing the eyes with saline is a standard treatment for chemical conjunctivitis.3 This will flush out excess mucus and pus surrounding the eye and acts as teardrops which is the eye’s natural way of cleansing itself.
+Sea water, also known as saline, has been shown to be an effective method for treating infectious conjunctivitis.
+One study discovered that sea water is a natural remedy known for its antibacterial properties.
+It was reported that after heat sterilization it is beneficial as a homemade remedy for ocular infections.2 As stated by the American Optometric Association, flushing the eyes with saline is a standard treatment for chemical conjunctivitis.3 This will flush out excess mucus and pus surrounding the eye and acts as teardrops which are the eye’s natural way of cleansing itself.
 It will also help to flush out any irritants or allergens from the eye, providing relief.

 To relieve discomfort associated with conjunctivitis, it is recommended to apply a warm or cold compress to the eyes.
-For viral conjunctivitis, cold compress is recommended for serous discharge alongside artificial tears and antihistamines.4 Applying a cold compress can also cause vasoconstriction (narrowing of the blood vessels) which reduces swelling and hyperemia which is an increase amount of blood flow to blood vessels of an organ.5 Alternatively, using a warm compress reduces the buildup of discharge around the eyes or crusts that form on the eyelashes.
+For viral conjunctivitis, a cold compress is recommended for serous discharge alongside artificial tears and antihistamines.4 Applying a cold compress can also cause vasoconstriction (narrowing of the blood vessels) which reduces swelling and hyperemia which is an increased amount of blood flow to the blood vessels of an organ.5 Alternatively, using a warm compress reduces the buildup of discharge around the eyes or crusts that form on the eyelashes.
 It is crucial to clean the cloth before applying it on the other affected eye to reduce the spread of infection and prevent worsening symptoms.

 Vitamins and Herbs

 Vitamins and minerals are essential to our health as they promote healthy immune function.
-Vitamin A, known for being rich in retinols is an important nutrient for healthy eyes and warding off infection.6 Bioflavonoids are the active ingredients in many herbal remedies which include rutin, hesperidin and catechin which support antioxidant function.
+Vitamin A, known for being rich in retinoids, is an important nutrient for healthy eyes and warding off infection.6 Bioflavonoids are the active ingredients in many herbal remedies which include rutin, hesperidin, and catechin which support antioxidant function.
 6 Vitamin C accompanied by bioflavonoids supports immune function and may help to alleviate inflammation, reducing the need for antihistamine use.6 Zinc is an important component for the absorption of vitamin A, which is also beneficial during an infection.6 The herb chamomile contains anti-inflammatory and phlegm-reducing properties and speeds up the healing process when diagnosed with conjunctivitis.
 6

 Conjunctivitis is an uncomfortable but treatable condition.
 It is commonly treated with antibiotics, however, studies have shown that natural remedies may be helpful.
 In addition to the discussed approaches for conjunctivitis, you may also wash your bed sheets to make sure they are free from bacteria and debris.
 Ensuring proper hygiene practices and avoiding the spread of infection will also prevent further contamination.